-Sebastian Diaz is a New York based filmmaker and curator originally from Mexico.
-He was a fellow at UnionDocs Collaborative Studio, Brooklyn 2013, where he directed ‘Toñita’s’ (MoMA Documentary Fortnight 2014).
-He co-directed 'Brilliant Soil' (Material Culture & Archeology Film Prize at 13th RAI International Fest of Ethnographic Film, Edinburgh 2011).
-Sebastian photographed and edited the documentary 'Tijuaneados Anonymous' (Ambulante Festival 2010; Best local film at San Diego Latino Film Festival).
-He co-founded 'Bulbo Art Collective', which produced a documentary series broadcast in US and Mexico about Tijuana-San Diego border culture (Univision & Channel 22).
-His work has been exhibited at MoMA (NY), ARCO (Madrid), The MAK Museum (Vienna), InSite_05 (Tijuana-San Diego), among others.
-He is currently working on the feature documentary 'Juncos, Brooklyn' and curates Mexican films in different venues in New York with his 'Proyector' film series.https://vimeo.com/channels/sebastiandiaz
+Sebastian Diaz is a New York based filmmaker and Emmy awarded editor (THE AND web series) originally from Mexico.
+His short documentary TOÑITA'S was a part of MoMA Documentary Fortnight 2014.
+His feature doc BRILLIANT SOIL was awarded the Material Culture & Archeology Film Prize at RAI Fest of Ethnographic Film, Edinburgh 2011.
+Sebastian photographed and edited the award winning documentary TIJUANEADOS ANONYMOUS.
+He co-founded BULBO Art Collective, which produced a documentary series broadcast in US and Mexico about Tijuana-San Diego border culture where he was raised (Univision & Channel 22).
+His work has been exhibited internationally at MoMA (NY), ARCO (Madrid), The MAK Museum (Vienna), InSite_05 (Tijuana-San Diego), among many others.
+He has recently produced work for organizations such as the BBC, the Guggenheim Museum and Carnegie Hall.
+Sebastian curates Mexican cinema in different venues in New York with his 'Proyector' film series.https://vimeo.com/channels/sebastiandiaz

 Corporate Editor Reel